The Comprehensive Guide to robots.txt File for SEO!

 At the beginning of July 2019, Google announced that the tag is no longer supported in the robots.txt and is now also requesting an email via the Google Search Console to remove this entry.

-But even if you haven’t received an email, you will find tips here on how you can improve your ranking by cleverly controlling the crawling.
+But even if you haven’t received an email, you will find tips here on how you can improve your google ranking by cleverly controlling the crawling.
 For those who have received the email from Google but do not even know how to proceed, there are also a few specific tips on how to proceed.

 1. What is the robots.txt?